SenseTecnic/SenseTecnic.github.io/mqtt/topic-patterns.md

 # Topic Patterns

-Client topics are used to classify and filter different MQTT messages.
-To achieve this goal, users need to follow and understand the topic patterns.
+Topics are used to classify and filter different MQTT messages.
+To achieve this goal, users need to follow and understand MQTT topic patterns.

 ## Topic Structures